Hey there!

 When to book through the cruise line

-When time or distance is a concern – One big advantage of booking your excursion through the cruise line is that the ship won't leave without you.
+One big advantage of booking your excursion through the cruise line is that the ship won't leave without you.
 What if you break down?
 Or get lost?
 Or your tour guide is incompetent?
 All are unlikely, but if it's an official cruise excursion, they'll hold the ship for you.

 When we took an all-day excursion to the Lamanai ruins in Belize, this was a no-brainer.
 It was an all-day tour, scheduled to return to the port within an hour of departure.
 We booked directly through Norwegian cruise line and this excursion was one of the highlights of our trip!

-When the activity is risky – If you like adventurous activities like zip lines, ocean kayaks or glacier hiking, booking through the cruise line ensures that the tour provider has been vetted.
+If you like adventurous activities like zip lines, ocean kayaks, or glacier hiking, booking through the cruise line ensures that the tour provider has been vetted and is insured.

 We had planned to take public transportation to the Seven Sisters Falls hike, but thought better of it.
 We marched down to the shore excursions desk and signed up for the tour.
 It saved us so much time and stress, and we had a great day.
 Worth.
 Every.
 Penny.